Saint-Maker/prayer-book-template/README.md

 - (automated) Treat props as read-only.
 Do not try to modify them.

 ## Architecture & Clean Code
-- (manual) No DRY violations.
+- (automated) No DRY violations.
 Create utility files to avoid duplicate code.
 - (dropped) Follow the component/presentation pattern where appropriate.
 Components should follow the single responsibility principle
 - (dropped) Use Higher Order Components where appropriate
 - (manual) Split code into respective files, JavaScript, test, and CSS